RespiraWorks/Ventilator/ventilator-design/design-rationales.md

 ## Filters
 * Filters on inlet/outlet to prevent contaminents from the surrounding environment getting into the device
 * Filter on patient circuit to avoid device contamination and spreading particles between patients
 * We're currently looking at HEPA filters since they are commonly avaible and cheap - but we're also evaluating other options.
-[More info on HEPA filters](https://respiraworks.slack.com/archives/C0137BLF17A/p1589983907134500?thread_ts=1589940279.125800&cid=C0137BLF17A)
+HEPA filters are appropriate because they are designed to filter small particles [More info on HEPA filters](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20170005166.pdf)
 * 2 part mold for holding the filters is meant to be easily manufacturable and to allow easy changing of the filters over time
 * Filters are placed physically on the outside of the box so they can be replaced without the box being opened